Reuters survey on India's most used news brands

 What are the top concerns of Indians?
 Here's what Pew survey found

-The India Digital News Report shows that Indians are embracing a mobile-first, platform-dominated media environment with search engines, social media, and messaging applications playing a key role in how people access and use news
+The India Digital News Report shows that Indians are embracing a mobile-first, platform-dominated media environment with search engines, social media, and messaging applications playing a key role in how people access and use news.

 As many as 68% of those surveyed identified smart phones as their main device for online news with 52% stating that they got their news from Facebook.
 WhatsApp (52%), Instagram (26%), Twitter (18%), and Facebook Messenger (16%) were the other sources of news.